-Google, Bing and other search engines bring potential customers to your website, but easy-to-use navigation helps keeps visitors there.
+Google, Bing, and other search engines bring potential customers to your website, but easy-to-use navigation helps keeps visitors there.
 If it takes a visitor more than a few seconds to find what they’re looking for – they’ll leave.
-Here’s 3 tips to help improve the surfing experience on your site:
+Here are 3 tips to help improve the surfing experience on your site:

 1. Get Organized

 Now that it’s 2016 and a very large percentage of the visitors to your site are viewing it on mobile devices or tablets, your site navigation has to include more savvy ways of getting around than just an obscure sidebar menu.
 Having links from one page to another and a secondary menu will save mobile users from having to use annoying back buttons that often kick them back to the search engine page they came from.